kongware/ftor/README.md

 ## Pluggable

 ftor doesn't have a compiler that erases type information from your code base during compilation.
 Instead your code remains as-is and you can simply disable the type system when you don't need it anymore.
-To ensure good performance, the type checker is designed to have a small footprint as soon as it is not enabled.
+To ensure good performance, the type checker is designed to have a small footprint as soon as it is disabled.

 You may be worried now that your packages become bloated with useless additional information.
 However, most of this extra bytes consists of type annotations whose self-documenting character you will probably appriciate quickly.